sxdny/sxdny.github.io/src/pages/posts/user-churn-post.md

 date: '25-11-2025'
 ---

-It's been a nearly two month ever since I started doing the Data Engineer course from Codecademy.
+It's been a nearly two months since I started doing the Data Engineer course from Codecademy.

-Yesterday, I was doing some project that requires a little bit of explanation and instead of creating a PowerPoint slide, I thought about publishing it in my blog and explain the thought process behind all the queries and all of that.
-I'll be answering a couple of questions that the exercise provided as well.
+Yesterday, I was doing some project that requires a little bit of explanation and instead of creating a PowerPoint slide, I thought about publishing my work in my blog and explain the thought process behind all the steps provided by the problem / exercise.

+I'll just be explaining how do the statements work, some definitions and I think that's it.

 So, yeah.
-Let's go.
+Let's start.

 <br>